flancian/garden/tools for thinking.md

     - different tools have different expressive capacity
     - when [[cad]] was new, it lacked a lot of the features it has now
     - when [[shopping for a tool]], it's hard to figure out which features we need a priori
+    - some tools are very workflow opinionated, very rigid
+      - e.g. tools that enforce color coding
+    -

 ## [[Q&A]]